AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for .NET.md

 ## Example

-The following code provides an example on how to call the AssumeRole API operation by using the SDK for .NET.
-For information about other API operations, visit [OpenAPI Explorer](https://api.aliyun.com/), debug API operations, and obtain sample code.
+The following code provides an example on how to call the [AssumeRole](/intl.en-US/API Reference/API Reference (STS)/Operation interfaces/AssumeRole.md) API operation by using the SDK for .NET.
+You can visit [OpenAPI Explorer](https://api.aliyun.com/) to debug other API operations and obtain their sample code.

 ```
 using System;